Category Archives: New Jersey

 Exact Boundaries Important

-In newly laid out subdivisions in Columbus where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in West Milford where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the next-door neighbor worried assistance you locate the edge so he can be more assured that the job has actually been done appropriately.
-If he aids you, he will see the evidence you discover as well as will not later on be inclined to argue a lot about it.
+It is constantly well to have the next-door neighbor concerned assistance you situate the edge so he can be a lot more assured that the work has been done appropriately.
+If he assists you, he will certainly see the evidence you discover and will not later on be inclined to say a lot about it.

-Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Columbus, which should be permanently marked so they will never become lost.
+Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in West Milford, which should be permanently marked so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.